pl453s/linux-mint-gnome/README.md

 # Linux Mint Gnome
 Who needs a description?
 Everything is in the title!

-This distribution embed 'dash-to-panel', 'dash-to-dock' and others Gnome extensions.
+This distribution embed 'Dash to Panel', 'Dash to Dock' and others Gnome extensions.
 On first login, you can choose between a 'panel style' (Windows like), a 'dock style' (MacOS like) or a 'dash style' (Gnome default).
 You also choose to display desktop icons or not, and use a light or a dark theme (everything can be changed later in 'Customization').